Guy (band): Reunions

 Guy has reformed periodically since their initial break-up, the first of which occurred in 1995, with the release of the song "Tell Me What You Like", but an album did not follow at that time.

 In 1999, Riley and the Hall brothers reunited to release their first album in nine years titled Guy III.
 The album featured the modest hit "Dancin'" produced by Eddie F, Darren Lighty and G-Wise, which peaked at No. 19 on the US Hot 100 chart, becoming surprisingly their biggest hit on the pop charts.
 However, the album was poorly promoted and as quickly as it was released it dropped from the public consciousness.
 The group disbanded again soon after, but reformed periodically from 2005 onwards, and despite rumours of another album, they have yet to release another.

-In 2006 they were part of New Jack Reunion Tour line up, along with BLACKstreet, Tony!
+In 2006, they were part of the New Jack Reunion Tour line up, along with BLACKstreet, Tony!
 Toni!
 Toné!, After 7, New Edition, and SWV.

 Riley and the Hall brothers reunited at the 2009 BET Awards, performing "I Like" as part of a new jack swing medley.

 Speaking in March 2010 to noted UK R&B writer Pete Lewis – Deputy Editor of the award-winning Blues & Soul – Riley confirmed he is no longer involved with Guy.
 He went on to perform with the group again in October 2010.
-But the reunion was short-lived following claims by other band members that Riley had not properly distributed royalties he had collected on behalf of Guy.
+However, the reunion was short-lived following claims by other band members that Riley had not properly distributed royalties he had collected on behalf of Guy.

-On January 16, 2011, Aaron and Damion performed without Teddy at BET Honors in Washington DC.
+On January 16, 2011, Aaron and Damion performed without Teddy at BET Honors in Washington, D.C..
 "Guy brought the audience to its feet with new-jack-swing-era hits Let's Chill and Groove Me." – The Washington Post.
 The performance at BET Honors became a trending topic on Twitter when it aired on February 21, 2011.
 The duo appeared again on February 17, 2011, on the TV One Black History Month special "Way Black When."
 As of 2013, Riley has announced he's returned to Guy and will be working with Guy as well as Blackstreet.
 Riley's return in 2013 was short and he left once again according to Aaron Hall.
 In August 2014, Riley announced via his official Instagram that he has reunited with the Hall brothers with a new website and tour coming soon.